 Hajung is a Master of Education student in the Developmental Psychology & Education program at the University of Toronto (UofT).
 She received her bachelor's and master’s degrees from Yonsei University, South Korea.
 Before joining UofT, she worked in a post-secondary education setting, primarily focusing on program evaluation.
 She is interested in machine learning applications in educational measurement and evaluation, particularly using natural language processing and large language models.

 Linxin Li graduated with a Bachelor of Applied Science in Computer Engineering from the University of British Columbia and is pursuing a Master of Engineering in Data Analytics and Machine Learning at the University of Toronto.
 He has experience in machine learning, software development, and data analysis, with a research focus on applying machine learning models to real-world problems.
 He has completed research projects optimizing machine learning for computer vision and developing strategies for federated learning security.
-Additionally, Hhs experiences include developing a chatbot integrated with ChatGPT for language learning and contributing to financial applications using the Xinghuo Large Language Model during an internship at iFLYTEK.
+Additionally, His experiences include developing a chatbot integrated with ChatGPT for language learning and contributing to financial applications using the Xinghuo Large Language Model during an internship at iFLYTEK.

 Junjie is currently pursuing a Master of Science in Statistical Sciences at the University of Toronto.
 His primary research interests lie in statistical modelling, machine learning, and Bayesian analysis.
 He is particularly drawn to using advanced statistical and machine-learning techniques to develop models that provide insights into complex real-world problems.
 Previously, he completed his undergraduate studies in statistics with a focus on quantitative finance at the U of T.